Cardinals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has put up 55 hits with 14 doubles, seven home runs and 22 walks.
-He has driven in 23 runs with six stolen bases.
+- Freeman has collected 57 hits with 14 doubles, a triple, eight home runs and 22 walks.
+He has driven in 27 runs with six stolen bases.

-- Freeman hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 games he is batting .325 with four doubles, two home runs, five walks and nine RBI.
+- Freeman will look for his ninth straight game with a hit in this contest.
+During his last 10 games he is batting .375 with four doubles, a triple, three home runs, five walks and 13 RBI.

 Freeman Recent Games